-While having a divorce can be a long process, and also a difficult one to initiate and go through, it can also be an easy procedure if both individuals divorcing have discussed and agreed on the terms of being separated from each other.
+While having a dissolve bonds of matrimony can be a long process, and also a difficult one to initiate and go through, it can also be an easy procedure if both individuals dissolution of marriage have discussed and agreed on the terms of being separated from each other.

 How long does it take for an uncontested divorce in Virginia?

 The definition of an uncontested divorce means that both you and your spouse have rationally discussed the terms of separation and agreed on the division of assets, debts, custody and more.
 It is mandatory to live apart from your spouse for the minimum time span of a year before an uncontested divorce is filed in the state of Virginia with the time span being reduced to at least six months if you don’t have minor children or a separation agreement is signed.
 The intent of being separated as well as physical separation defines legal separation.

 Going to court is not mandatory and a court hearing can be avoided if you request to have the dissolution of marriage heard by affidavit instead.
 While the timeline of the dissolution of marriage is primarily dependent on the judge assigned to your dissolution of marriage case and their schedule, this can still speed up the process.
 Your case is submitted on a written deposition in which it’s recapped on.

 Afterward, this written disposition will then be reviewed by a judge for approval once it’s submitted to them.

 The length of an uncontested divorce after the finalization of the separation period for the initial filing depends on the following things: the speed in which you reach a settlement and the amount of time it takes the court to analyze your case.
 Your case should be processed in an estimated time of between 6 to 8 weeks, that is of course if you and your spouse have no disagreements or qualms on your terms of separation.

 How long does it take for a contested divorce in Virginia?